Crocoblock/jetformbuilder/readme.txt

 Yes.
 It's a push-a-button easy to import/export and duplicate your forms using the default WordPress features.

 == Changelog ==

+**2.0.0**
+ - ADD: Really hidden fields.
+Which are not displayed in HTML
+ - ADD: Form Record functionality.
+This includes a form action and admin view
+ - UPD: PayPal Gateway functionality: admin view
+ - Tweak: fixes and improvements

 **1.5.5**
  - FIX: Fatal error when executing actions after passing a payment